 i.
 “Let this ruin, fallen upon Egypt, teach all the nations that shall hear of it to be humble, because, however elevated, God can soon bring them down; and pride and arrogance, either in states or individuals, have the peculiar abhorrence of God.
 Pride does not suit the sons of men; it made devils of angels, and makes fiends of men.”
 (Clarke)

 c.
-They have all been delivered to death: God would teach the nations that they were all under the power of death, that each of them were mortal and would have a day of reckoning before the God of all creation.
+They have all been delivered to death: God would teach the nations that they were all under the power of death, that each of them was mortal and would have a day of reckoning before the God of all creation.

 i.
 “Sennacherib had a statue set up in Egypt, saith Herodotus, with this inscription, Let him that looketh upon my misery learn to be modest and to fear God.”
 (Trapp)

 ii.
 “God had an educative purpose in the fall of Assyria: to teach the nations the folly of striving for earthly might.
 The ultimate objective of the judgment was to deter others from the same disastrous course.”
 (Feinberg)

 iii.
 Down to the pit: “That place is the great leveler.
 All are equal in Sheol.
 When it reaches the abode of the dead, Egypt must accept its solidarity with other, less important nations.”
 (Vawter and Hoppe)

 iv.
 “Death is the great equalizer and the surest antidote to an excess of ambition.”
 (Taylor)